Azure-Samples/explore-iot-operations/README.md

 ### Option A: GitHub Codespaces (browser-based, no local install)

+> **Note:** Codespaces are ephemeral — they are automatically stopped after a period of inactivity and deleted after a retention period.
+They are great for exploration and learning, but not suitable for persistent environments.
+For a lasting deployment, use [Option B](#option-b-aio-quickstart-deploy-on-your-own-hardware-or-vm).

 1. Use this GitHub codespace to explore Azure IoT Operations in your browser without installing anything on your local machine.

    [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/Azure-Samples/explore-iot-operations?quickstart=1)